 The verb καλεω (kaleo) means to call.
+In epic poetry (Homer and followers), this verb is spelled identical to the verbs κλειω (kleio), to shut, and κλεω (kleo), to celebrate.
 It stems from the same ancient Proto-Indo-European root gal-, to call or scream, from which we get our English verb "to call" and which also yielded the Latin noun gallus, meaning rooster.
 That means that to the ancients the rooster was known as a caller, and that relates the rooster to the wolf, which was known in Latin as lupus, from the Greek λυπη (lupe), meaning sorrow.
 The German verb klagen means to lament or complain, and stems indeed from our root gal-.
 The name Galatia relates to the ethnonym Celt, which is of unknown origin but which would have reminded people of both our verb καλεω (kaleo), the noun gallus (which is identical to the Latin adjective meaning Gallic), and even the Greek noun γαλα (gala), meaning milk.

 All this imagery (from crowing roosters to sheep in wolves' clothing) obviously also ties into the formation of the εκκλεσια (ekklesia), the "called-out", which is what later became known as the church (see below).